Steven Spielberg Directs First Music Video, for Marcus Mumford’s ‘Cannibal’

-Steven Spielberg has a new first in his 50-year-plus directing career — he’s directed a music video, for Marcus Mumford’s first solo track, “Cannibal.”
+Steven Spielberg has a new first in his 50-year-plus directing career — he’s directed a music video, using his smartphone, for Marcus Mumford’s debut solo track, “Cannibal.”

 Kate Capshaw may have some firsts on her resume, too: She acted as dolly grip and art director as well as producer for the single-take clip.

+A photo included with the singer’s Instagram post shows Capshaw pushing Spielberg in an office chair as he holds up his iPhone, shooting the Mumford and Sons singer.

+They are not the only celebrity names in the credits, which list a crew consisting of all of four people: Carey Mulligan is listed as responsible for costuming and sound.

-Mumford announced the news in an Instagram post: “On Sunday 3rd July in a high school gym in New York, Steven Spielberg directed his first music video, in one shot, on his phone.
-Kate Capshaw was the almighty dolly grip,” he wrote.
+In announcing the news on Instagram Mumford wrote, “On Sunday 3rd July in a high school gym in New York, Steven Spielberg directed his first music video, in one shot, on his phone.
+Kate Capshaw was the almighty dolly grip,” he added.

 “I’ve been overwhelmed by the support of the people around me to bring this music to you, and I cannot hope to express all of my gratitude.
 When people get it, it blows my mind.
 Kate and Steven just got it, and I cannot thank them enough.
 Thank you Kate.
 Thank you Kristie.
 Thank you Steven.”